Emma Bryant Biography

 Below is a reasonably brief background to and how I from being an insurance sales to an established comedy actress and prankster…..

-I grew up in a small village near Bristol, where I attended public school and gained straight A and A* GCSE and A Level qualifications, whilst also attending theatre classes for five years, whilst starring in several musical productions, including “Oliver Twist” and “A Midsummer Night’ Dream”.
+I grew up in a small village near Bristol, where I attended school and gained straight A and A* GCSE and A Level qualifications, whilst also attending theatre classes for five years, and starring in several musical productions, including “Oliver Twist” and “A Midsummer Night’ Dream”.
 I got my first part time job at the age of 17 in an electronics shop, working as an assistant.

 This soon progressed into regular part time work, and eventually a full time role, when the insurance firm I worked for relocated to London.
 I was invited to keep my role and relocate with them, however this was not possible.
 I went on to enjoy a successful career in the glamour/adult industry, having worked for established companies such as Playboy, Hustler and Page 3 of The Sun newspaper.

 I also proudly hold the title of Britain’s only female professional “Prankster”, having performed in many viral hidden camera pranks for popular YouTube channels.
-Several national tabloids including The Daily Mirror and The Sun have written features about my battle to overcome domestic violence and pursue my dream career in acting and comedy.
+Several national tabloids including The Daily Mirror and The Sun have written extremely positive articles about my battle to overcome domestic violence and pursue my dream career in acting and comedy.
 I have also gained the attention of online entertainment websites “LAD Bible” and “UniLad”, who have published several articles praising my comedy videos and career/lifestyle transition.
 My story also reached my local newspaper, the Crawley News, who I am now also a columnist for.
 I have also recently established myself as a freelance writer, regularly submitting pieces to several online and printed publications of various genres, alongside this website/blog, oBvIoUsLy.
-In 2016 I was elected as a spokesperson for the women’s charity, Refuge UK, speaking of my experiences of surviving domestic abuse, and encouraging other women to share their stories.
+In November 2019 I was elected as an official media spokesperson for the women’s charity, Refuge UK, speaking of my experiences of surviving domestic abuse, and encouraging other women to share their stories.